ICRAR/daliuge/docs/graphs.rst

 (produced during the `Translation`_) that allows different managers to distribute graph partitions (i.e. DropIslands) across different nodes and Data Islands by setting up proper :ref:`drop.channels`.
-The fact that physical graphs are made of DROPs means that they describe exactly what an :ref:`graph.execution` consists of.
+The fact that physical graphs are made of Drops means that they describe exactly what an :ref:`graph.execution` consists of.
 In this sense, the |pg| is the graph execution engine.

 In addition to DROP managers, the |daliuge| prototype also includes a *Physical Graph Manager*,